7 Types of Mergers and Acquisitions (M&A) + Real Examples

 Vertical Merger Example

 In the strictest sense of the term ‘merger’, vertical mergers are extremely rare: The reality is that vertical transactions are usually acquisitions, as a much larger company buys one of its partners or suppliers, enabling it to ensure better control of its value chain.
-An example of this occurred when UK frozen food retailer Iceland acquired Loxton Foods in 2012, allowing it to gain control of one of the many producers it worked with to bring food production in-house.

 4. Conglomerate Acquisition

-Our consumption patterns increasingly revolve around conglomerates, who have become experts in acquisitions.
+Our consumption patterns increasingly revolve around conglomerates, which have become experts in acquisitions.
 The conglomerate acquisition occurs when a large company has grown through a series of bolt-on acquisitions, usually with a diverse range of product and service lines, geographies, and industry outlooks.
-Everybody is familiar with the names of the world’s largest consumer product conglomerates such as Proctor & Gamble, Nestle, GlaxoSmithKline, and others.
-When we think of their product lines, they can include anything from pet food to detergent, dairy products to frozen foods.

 Related: Examples of Conglomerate Mergers